 Head Directress Orange Room

-My name is Jessica Brown, and I am delighted to be returning to Village Green for my second year as the lead teacher of the Tot Program.
+My name is Jessica Brown, and I am delighted to be returning to Village Green for my third year as the lead teacher of the Tot Program.
 I have a bachelor’s degree in English Education from the University of Illinois at Urbana-Champaign, and a master’s degree in Curriculum & Instruction from National-Louis University.
 Before my children were born, I taught middle school language arts for seven years–there are more similarities between 12s and 2s than you might imagine!–and directed my district’s summer school program for three years.
 VGM has been such an important place for our family since my son began as a brand new three-year-old in 2009.
-My daughter couldn’t wait to start in the Yellow Room in 2014–she’s known Ms. Sue and Ms. Peggy since the week she was born.
-We were drawn to Village Green by its warm environment and its respect for the individual needs of each child, and it has far surpassed our expectations.
-It has been so gratifying watching my children flourish in the nurturing and supportive setting of this school.
+My daughter couldn’t wait to start in the Yellow Room five years later–she’s known Ms. Sue and Ms. Peggy since the week she was born.
+As a Montessori kid myself (my husband too!), it’s not surprising that we chose Village Green for our children.
+We were drawn to the school by its warm environment and its respect for the individual needs of each child, and it has far surpassed our expectations.
+It has been so gratifying to watch my children flourish in the nurturing and supportive setting of this school.
 After several years at home with my kids, I began substituting in the four classrooms in 2014, learning so much from VGM’s fantastic teachers throughout that time.
-Last school year, after much observation, planning, and preparation, we excitedly welcomed our first class of tots to the Orange Room.
-At the end of this past (wonderful!) year, I began the Infant-Toddler program at Seton Montessori Institute, and I completed my coursework in July.
-I’m so excited to put what I’ve learned into practice in our classroom!
-As a Montessori kid myself (my husband too!), it’s not surprising that we chose Village Green for our children.
-I have great memories of some of the same lessons that I’ve watched them do during their time here, and it’s been as the prepared environment and respect for the child take on a whole new meaning after years spent in the classroom and as a mom.
-Having devoted the first part of my career to fostering literacy in older children, I’m excited to translate some of these same approaches to toddlers during this critical period of language development, and to be a part of their learning as they explore the world around them.
-I live in Libertyville with my husband, Mike, and our kids, Alex (10) and Libby (5).
-In my free time, I enjoy spending time with friends and family, knitting, and reading.
+In 2015, after much observation, planning, and preparation, we excitedly welcomed our first class of tots to the Orange Room.
+I’ve since completed my coursework for the Infant-Toddler program at Seton Montessori Institute, and will complete my certification this coming fall.
+I’m so excited to be putting what I’ve learned into practice in our class.
+Having devoted the first part of my career to fostering literacy in older children, I enjoy translating some of these same approaches to toddlers during this critical period of language development.
+I love being a part of their learning as they explore the world around them!
+I live in Libertyville with my husband, Mike, and our kids, Alex (11) and Libby (6).
+Outside of school, I enjoy spending time with friends and family, knitting, and reading.
 I look forward to getting to know your child and your family!

 Head Directress Blue Room